projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

 #.
 Convert the raw trace data to human readable format.
 #.
 Merge the logs in the RTVM and the ACRN hypervisor trace based on timestamps (in TSC).
 #.
-Check to see if any ``vmexit`` occured within the critical sections.
+Check to see if any ``vmexit`` occurred within the critical sections.
 The pattern is as follows:

    .. figure:: images/vm_exits_log.png
       :align: center